GradienceTeam/Design/TWIG/📅️ Gradience TWIG.md

 - Preset Manager now opens immediately
 - "Log Out" message after applying theme
 - Improved UI of Preset Manager
     - Now presets can be starred
     - Added preset repo switcher with which you can display only presets from specific repo
 - All contributors now listed in "About" window, **let us know if you are not listed**
 - Text now follows GNOME Writing Guidelines
 - Fixed flatpak theming
 - Added repo template for user preset sharing

+This changes will be available in version 0.3.1 that will release very soon.